Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/README.md

 - Introduction
   - Intro to workshop, DAC, and plug the DAC service
-  - How to do this workshop (e.g. managing windows etc. can be reused from that iontro lecture I gave for the RNA-seq workshop)
+  - How to do this workshop (e.g. managing windows etc. can be reused from that intro lecture I gave for the RNA-seq workshop)
    - Personal introductions
 - Introduction to bioinformatics (what is it and how is it done) + intro. to HPC & the Discovery cluster (including having them log in and navigate to files we will be working with)
 - Fred sequencing lecture (45 min with time for discussion?)